Winter survival depends on more than just cold:

 Choose the right varieties

 For example, wild, lettuce sprouts early in spring, when the ground is just above freezing.
 It matures as the days get warmer and longer.
 It is more cold-hardy as a seedling than as a mature plant.
-Over the centuries, people have selected some lettuce varieties for late-summer and fall planting in order to have fall and winter crops--so a little time spent in selection will make a huge difference in results.
+Over the centuries, people have selected some lettuce varieties for late-summer and fall planting in order to have fall and winter crops.
+A little time spent in selection will make a huge difference in results.
 To make it simple, we have salad collections for different seasons.
 If the ground is already very cold, choose the spring collection.
 If planting in late summer or fall for cold weather later on, choose the fall.

 The same goes for other vegetables.
 Choose the types that are meant for the season.
 Usually, the faster-growing varieties are meant for spring, and the longer-season types are more cold-hardy.
 This is true of cabbage, beets, carrots, and many other crops.